 Most orchid growers express surprise whenever I mention that I have cymbidiums growing outside all year round.
 "Too risky", "They're tender", "'Come off it", "Sooner or later you'll lose 'em all"' are amongst the more optimistic answers.
 There may be something in this but in the meantime they have given me much fun and pleasure.
 I would not wish to be without them.

 I have grown cymbidiums outside for some years, both in pots and in the ground.
+In fact, I have never tried them indoors - even for 10 minutes.
 Flowering is sporadic and unpredictable; fortunately, with the number of plants I have I am seldom disappointed.
 Although in the wild this genus is epiphytic it adapts well to growing in a pot or in the ground provided it is provided with a very well-drained acidic medium with bark chippings and the like.
-Because cymbidiums are large plants they do not dry out easily (which they must not be allowed to) and the medium (whether in a pot or in the ground) requires only occasional watering.
+Because cymbidiums are large plants they do not dry out easily (which they must not be allowed to do1) and the medium (whether in a pot or in the ground) requires only occasional watering.
 I generally give a high potash feed from

 The most robust and hardy of the genus are reputed to be Cymbidium tracyanum and C. georingii.
 Cymbidium tracyanum is, in my view, also one of the most attractive with purple and green striped petals and a generally chunky feel to the whole plant.
 Cymbidium hybrids seem to possess varying degrees of hardiness as well as varying degrees of appeal.
 I have acquired many at the end of their flowering season when garden centres try to unload weary-looking unsellable plants at knock-down prices.
 They always recover quickly and within a few months look none the worse for wear.